OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 **Conclusions**

 This analysis suggests that there is mixed evidence that later borns (H2) reach higher levels in Test cricket.
 It was found that Q4s do better at super-elite levels than all other BQs with the effect much stronger in Bowling than Batting.
+The Q4 effect is greater in fast bowlers.
+There appears to be some evidence of an H2 effect for spinners.

 In addition, performance over the last 20 years however, from a more mixed group of players, from super-elites through to one test wonders, shows no evidence of later borns performing better.

-In general there seems to be a Q1/Q4 (‘classic’?
-RAE) effect rather than an early/late (H1/H2) effect, especially for bowlers.

 Q1s have been shown to do particularly poorly.
 When selecting Q1s for Test cricket perhaps their other metrics need to be significantly higher?
 Should a BQ weighting against Q1s players be included in a holistic decision matrix?
 Should it also have a favourable weighting for Q4 bowlers?